DominikGrodl/CloudKitExtras/README.md

     }
 }
 ```
 This is not a huge load of code, but can get very repetitive when used.
 But luckily, all this code depends only on the properties the struct has.
 Therefore, we can very easily automate the process using macros.
-We can use one of the `CKCodable`, `CKEncodable` and `CKDecodable` macros to generate everything apart the RecordType String.
-The RecordType is still left to the author, because it does not always make sense to make the RecordType the same as the name of the Struct and could easily lead to issues.
+We can use one of the `CKCodable`, `CKEncodable` and `CKDecodable` macros to generate everything except the `RecordType`.
+The `RecordType` is still left to be defined by the author, because it does not always make sense to make the `RecordType` the same as the name of the type, which could easily lead to issues.
 When used with the `CKCodable` macro, the code would be simplified to the following:
 ```swift
 @CKCodable
 struct Post {